Melania Trump Will Uphold One Obama Legacy At The White House

 — SundayTimesPictures (@STPictures) February 11, 2017

-Senior advisor to the first lady, Stephanie Winston Wolkoff, issued a statement regarding Mrs. Trump’s plans.
+Senior advisor to the First Lady, Stephanie Winston Wolkoff, issued a statement regarding Mrs. Trump’s plans.

 “The First Lady has a deep personal commitment to her role as caretaker and nurturer, beginning with her family.
 She believes there is a connection between a child’s mind and places of calm and beauty to be used as a tool for us all.
 As a mother and as the First Lady of this country, Mrs. Trump is committed to the preservation and continuation of the White House Gardens, specifically the First Lady’s Kitchen Garden and the Rose Garden.”